ginstrom/galaxy-conquest-game/cline_docs/codebaseSummary.md

 - High test coverage (84%)

 ## Recent Changes
+- [2025-02-28] Fixed bug in hover_utils.py causing TypeError when hovering over planets with None coordinates
+- [2025-02-28] Added null checks in is_within_circle function and SystemView methods
 - [2025-02-28] Fixed tests in test_star_system.py to work with the new dictionary-based resource format
 - [2025-02-28] Fixed tests in test_planet.py to work with the new dictionary-based resource format
 - [2025-02-28] Changed resource handling from list of dictionaries to a dictionary format